Blog>Cost Guides>National Pet Month: Creating the purrfect pet palace

 Like cat flaps, there is a wide range of flaps available, from basic flaps that you can lock manually to modern microchip-detecting dog flaps.
 Installing a microchip dog flap will take away the worry of other unwanted animals getting into your home.

-The cost of installing a dog flap will depend on the size you need.
 Installation of a small dog flap (up to 20cm x 15cm) will cost around £160.
-Fitting a medium dog flap (up to 30cm x 20cm) will cost on average £240.
-And for a large dog flap, the price of installation is in the region of £280.
+Fitting a medium dog flap (up to 30cm x 20cm) will cost an average of £240.
+And for a large dog flap, the price of installation is in the region of£280.

-- Convenience – especially if you’re working from home and have to get up and down to let the dog out.
+Convenience - especially if you're working from home and have to get up and down to let the dog out

-- Stimulation – your dog can freely explore the inside and outside.
+Stimulation - your dog can freely explore the inside and outside

-- Fewer accidents – they can go outside to the toilet as they please.
+Fewer accidents - they can go outside to the toilet as they please

 Dog shower installation